ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

     1. Make another copy of the `02_Fe` directory, and this time set `nspin = 2`, and `starting_magnetization = 1.0` (do not include the
        `tot_magnetization` variable).
 Run the calculation
        and see what the final total magnetization per cell is.
-See if you can find a measured value for iron to compare to.

         ??? success "Answer"
             The total magnetization becomes larger than 2.0.
             ```
             total magnetization       =     2.21 Bohr mag/cell
             ```
-            This is becuase we are allowing the spin to fully relax in the system.
+            This value is in good agreement with the experimental value of 2.15 Bohr mag/cell.

-    2. See if you can use what we covered in previous labs to calculate and make a plot of the electronic band structure of BCC Fe.
+    2. Try to use the input files and scripts from the previous labs to generate a plot of the electronic band structure of BCC Fe.

         - Plot the spin-up and spin-down bands in different colours.
-        - Indicate the Fermi energy on your plot in some sensible way.
+        - Indicate the Fermi energy using a horizontal line.
         - As the Brillouin zone is different to the ones you have calculated so far you'll need to select a few sensible high-symmetry points yourself to plot with :slight_smile:.

         ??? success "Answer"
             You can find the relevant input file in the directory `02_Fe/extra_bandstructure`.
-The band structure should look similar to the following:
+The band structure should look like this:
             <figure markdown="span">
             ![Diamond primitive cell](assets/Iron_bands.png){ width="500" }
             </figure>